 This free program uses a great little design where it gets rid of all the complicated mumbo jumbo that might intimidate animation amateurs.
 Its simple design is simple yet serves a great purpose.

 It’s a no-frills kind of experience, but one where even the most newbie animator can draw and create videos.
-Pencil2D also has great cross-platform capability.
+Pencil2D also has a great cross-platform capability.

 Opentoonz has a range of cool in-house effects that can be seamlessly used while making your animations.
 Opentoonz allows for extensive editing of the code, too.
 So, once you get good enough at animation, you can bend the toons to your whim!
 However, that could be difficult for some users.